vineethjkatti-tech/iplanter/Docs/README.md

 3. An encasing for the electronic parts of the moisture sensor.

 # Note:
-1. Adhesive is used to mount the display to Part A for simplicity.
-2. Gerber files can be found in the zip folder in _Productions_ folder.
+1. Gerber files can be found in the zip folder in _Productions_ folder.
-3 All the pinout diagrams and wiring schematics can be found [Here](iplanter/KICAD)
+2. All the pinout diagrams and wiring schematics can be found [Here](iplanter/KICAD)

 # Gallery